openstack-archive/networking-vpp/README.rst

 plugin will create it in VPP to use if it's not already present (and you won't have to give a physical interface up to VPP and work out the configuration steps, which can be quite involved).
-This will turn up on your host as an interface called 'test', which you should be able to use normally - you can give it an address, add routes, set up NAT or even make VLAN subinterfaces.
+This will turn up on your host as an interface named 'test', which you should be able to use normally - you can give it an address, add routes, set up NAT or even make VLAN subinterfaces.

 Take a peek into the ``init_networking_vpp`` function of ``devstack/plugin.sh``